Security at Simple Scheduler.

-How we protect your scheduling data, your customers' contact details, and your payment information.
-Plain-English answers to the questions a thoughtful operator (or their IT person) would ask.
+How we keep your scheduling data, your customers' contact details, and your payment information safe — explained in plain English.

 Encryption in transit and at rest